borbware/emuurom-web/playtesting.md

   * It's not your fault if you get lost or confused at any point, but rather the game's!
 * You are not being tested - *you* are testing *the game*.
 * You don't need to complete the game on one sitting.
 Only play for as long as you feel like!
-  * In fact, the time you want to take to play the game is meaningful information.
+  * In fact, the length of a play session is meaningful information.

+---

 ## After it's done

 After every recording session, send the recorded video to me.
 I've sent you a link to a shared Google Drive folder, where you can upload the file.

 ***GDPR notice:*** Because I use Google Drive, the video is shared with Google - but not with any other party.
 The video will only be used for playtesting purposes.
-I will analyse the video and make adjustments to the game based on it.
 If you wish to request a copy of the data and/or get it deleted, send an email to:

 ![](/images/email.png)